Les Francofolies de La Rochelle

-Les Francofolies (/fr/) is the annual music festival founded in 1985 in La Rochelle, Poitou-Charentes, France as an initiative of Jean-Louis Foulquier.
-It is usually held annually in July and aims at promoting French-language music.
+Les Francofolies (/fr/) is an annual music festival founded in 1985 in La Rochelle, Poitou-Charentes, France as an initiative of Jean-Louis Foulquier.
+It is usually held annually in July with the aim of promoting French-language music.

-Number of those attending the festival has exceeded 160,000 in 2007.
 Founder Jean-Louis Foulquier went on to establish Les FrancoFolies de Montréal in 1989.

-Jean-Louis Foulquier founder of the festival died 10 December 2013, following a long illness.
+He died in 2013, following a long illness.